 - Arizona needs more veterinarians.
 The need is particularly acute for communities outside Maricopa County, especially for large-animal practices.
 The tribal nations also have been short of veterinarians for several years.

-- Graduates of the UA Veterinary Medical & Surgical Program will be more likely to remain in Arizona.
+- Graduates of the UA Doctor of Veterinary Medicine Program will be more likely to remain in Arizona.
 Likewise, most state dollars for veterinary student support, an estimated $1.5 million each year, also would stay in Arizona.
 Other states’ Western Interstate Commission on Higher Education (WICHE) dollars will flow to us.

 - Currently, Arizona students must compete for veterinary school admissions at out-of-state institutions, many of which privilege resident students.
 For example, 1,600 applicants compete for 138 seats at Colorado State University.
 Only 55 of these seats are open to non-Colorado applicants, and just a handful of these are filled by Arizonans.

 - Arizona students pay higher costs through non-resident or private tuition, incur more debt and often stay, or seek employment with, the out-of-state veterinary practices and companies where they intern.

 - The business plan calls for partnerships with private practitioners to provide clinical experience for final-year students.
-By working with existing practices and animal health agencies, the UA Veterinary Medical & Surgical Program avoids competing with private practices and having a money-losing hospital.
+By working with existing practices and animal health agencies, the UA Doctor of Veterinary Medicine Program avoids competing with private practices and having a money-losing hospital.
 We have identified 56 partner veterinary hospitals and other animal care facilities.

-- The UA Veterinary Medical & Surgical Program will graduate more Arizona veterinarians, which means improved animal health and public health.
+- The UA Doctor of Veterinary Medicine Program will graduate more Arizona veterinarians, which means improved animal health and public health.

 - More Arizona veterinarians also will be an incentive for bioscience companies who depend on veterinary expertise to stay or relocate to Arizona.